-On 1 January 2020, the Balance Employment Act comes into force, and the rules for labour and social security will change, for instance unemployment benefit premiums, labour conditions, and transition payments.
-As an employer, you must prepare for these changes.
-Read the checklist to find out what you need to do before 1 January.
+On 1 January 2020, the Balance Employment Act came into force.
+The rules for labour and social security will change, specifically for on-call and flex workers.
+As an employer, you must follow the new rules.
+Read the checklist to find out what you need to do.

 Choose between a fixed or temporary zero-hours contract

 With a zero-hours contract you must choose between a permanent or temporary contract.
 In both cases you must adhere to the rules regarding employment contracts.
 For instance:

 - All employees are entitled to a transition payment if you dismiss them.

 - With a permanent contract a cancellation period applies.
 You can agree on a trial period and a non-competition clause.

 - A notice period applies to a temporary contract.
 You must inform your employee at least 1 month before the end of the contract term whether you want to continue with them or not.

 Pay at least 3 hours’ wages with every call

 You must pay your on-call worker at least 3 hours’ wages per call.
 Even if your employee was only needed for 1 or 2 hours.
 However, there are conditions for paying out at least 3 hours:

 - You have chosen a contract for less than 15 hours per week and you have not made agreements about working hours.